 Scotland used to be ruled by a collection of Clans – families who each had their own area of Scotland to control and usually their own ‘seat’.
-Nowadays they mainly exist in their tartan and heraldry, but centuries ago your clan was important.
+Nowadays, they mainly exist in their tartan and heraldry, but centuries ago, your clan was important.

-Clan Buchanan originally held the land that Buchanan Castle now stands on, but when they went bust in the 17th century, Clan Graham took over the estate.
+Clan Buchanan formerly held the land that Buchanan Castle now stands on, but when they went bust in the 17th century, Clan Graham took over the estate.
 Buchanan Auld House was the family home at first, but it was destroyed in a fire in 1852, which is when Buchanan Castle was built.

-William Burn was hired to design the castle.
-This Scottish architect was a pioneer of ‘Scottish baronial style’, a very gothic and romantic interpretation of Renaissance architecture.
-Unsurprisingly, then, Buchanan Castle is a textbook example of this style, with turrets, pinnacles and pointed towers adorning the manor.
+William Burn was hired to design the Castle.
+This Scottish architect was a pioneer of ‘Scottish baronial style,’ a very gothic and romantic interpretation of Renaissance architecture.
+Unsurprisingly, then, Buchanan Castle is a textbook example of this style, with turrets, pinnacles, and pointed towers adorning the manor.

 You can see just from looking at it that the family of dukes definitely considered themselves royalty and felt they needed a home to match.
 I mean, they called it a ‘castle’ even though those days were long gone (even in 1852).

 Buchanan Castle was then requisitioned for the war effort and became a military hospital.
 One of the patients was, famously, Rudolf Hess, Hitler’s right-hand man.
-He had been on a secret mission to negotiate peace with Britain when his plane ran out of fuel and he injured his ankle parachuting out.
+He had been on a secret mission to negotiate peace with Britain when his plane ran out of fuel, and he injured his ankle parachuting out.

-After the Second World War, Buchanan Castle was shortly used as an Army school but then in 1954 they removed the roof to avoid paying tax (yup, that’s a thing).
+After the Second World War, Buchanan Castle was shortly used as an Army school, but then in 1954, they removed the roof to avoid paying tax (yup, that’s a thing).
 It will come as no surprise that the dereliction began then.

-There have been proposals to turn the building into flats but these were refused planning permission and so the plants and trees have crept in.
+There have been proposals to turn the building into flats, but these were refused planning permission, and so the plants and trees have crept in.
 The walls are still in pretty good condition, although much of the grey stone is hidden under an encroaching layer of moss.